goodloops-ai/cline/codemods/README.md

 # Copy the codemods directory into the cloned repository (if not already present)
 # cp -r /path/to/your/codemods ./codemods

-# Install dependencies (fs-extra is required by the apply script)
+# Install dependencies (fs-extra and ts-morph are required by the apply script)
-npm install fs-extra
+npm install fs-extra ts-morph

 # Apply the codemods
 node codemods/apply.js